 We recorded a pre-tax gain of \$511 million on the sale of the Embraco compressor business for the year ended December 31, 2019.
-The gain calculation is no longer subject to change, as amounts for working capital and other customary post-closing adjustments have been finalized.
-A \$7 million gain related to final purchase price adjustments was recorded in the third quarter of 2020.
+A \$7 million gain related to final purchase price adjustments relating to the sale of the Embraco compressor business was recorded in the third quarter of 2020.